 - A co-owner cannot ask for such reimbursement from the syndicate as article 1071 of the Civil Code of Quebec provides that these funds remain the property of the syndicate.

-Other matters may be the object of arrangements and negotiations, such as the allocation of the cost of urgent repairs, which need to be carried out before the final sale.
+Other matters may be the object of arrangements and negotiations, such as the allocation of the cost of emergency works, which need to be carried out before the final sale.
 In such cases, who should pay?
 It is in the interest of both parties to deal with any potentially litigious matter by inserting clear provisions in the preliminary contract or the offer to purchase.